 The highest annual rise was reported in hybrid electric car registrations, by 58.9%, followed by a 54.9% increase in plug-in hybrid car registration.
 Battery electric car sales dropped 65.7% to 194 ones.

-In the first quarter of this year, car registrations in the European Union grew by 4.4% reaching nearly 2.8 million units, according to ACEA.
+In the quarter of this year, car registrations in the European Union grew by 4.4% reaching nearly 2.8 million units, according to ACEA.

 New passenger car registrations in Croatia increased 31% on the year in 2023, to 57,694, ACEA said earlier.